India reports less than 3 lakh Covid-19 cases for the ninth consecutive day

 A premium smartphone with a special camera and a different refreshing look

-India’s daily Covid-19 infections came below two-lakh mark on Tuesday to touch 1,96,427, the lowest daily count since April 14.
+On Tuesday, India’s daily Covid-19 infections count was at the lowest since April 14.
+The count came below two-lakh mark at 1,96,427.
 This is the ninth consecutive day when India reported less than three lakh daily cases, reflecting some improvement in Covid-19 situation, when compared to the time where over four lakh daily cases were reported.

-In the last 24 hours till 8 AM on Tuesday, India reported 3,511 deaths, as per the Health Ministry data.

 Get more of your favourite news delivered to your inbox